ppau/ppau-graphics/README.md

 ## WSGI and servers

-There's a semi-experimental WSGI implementation in the subdirectory of that name.
+There's a semi-experimental WSGI implementation in the subdirectory of that name powering self-serve PDF generation.

 Running `create_index.py` will generate you an `index.html` (which expects to be in the project root).
 It will also generate preview JPEGs which are much smaller than the PNGs, using ImageMagick's `convert`.

-`update.sh` is designed to be run automatically on machines that don't edit the repository, e.g. with `cron`.
+`update.sh` is designed to be run automatically on machines that don't edit the repository.
 It will perform a `git pull`, remove any deleted artwork's renders, render new/changed artwork and create `index.html`.
 It takes two arguments: the "site root" (e.g. `https://example.com/ppau-graphics`) and optionally, the path to a log file.

 # License